 Better Birth Control training provided by Power to Decide

-All All Access EKY youth producers and steering committee members, as well as project staff and partners, are invited and encouraged to participate in free Better Birth Control trainings facilitated by Power to Decide.
+All All Access EKY Fellows and Steering Committee members, as well as project staff, partners and community members, are invited and encouraged to participate in free Better Birth Control trainings facilitated by Power to Decide.
 These trainings provide educational insights into reproductive healthcare and contraceptive options and shareable resources.